Okanagan taps into hoppy IPA scene - BC Local News

 Central Okanagan

 Kelowna is serving up its fair share of hoppy hits to mark the occasion on Aug.
-1. With more than 10 breweries, there is no shortage of delicious skunky beers.
-Here are a few to tantalize your tongue:
+1. With more than 10 breweries, there is no shortage of delicious beers.
+Here are a few to tantalize your tongue.

 BNA Brewing Co. pours three IPAs including the can’t-miss Don’t Lose Your Dinosaur IPA with its amber colour, fruity aromas with a citrus twist.
 Big Mario IPA is a more traditional Pacific Northwest-style IPA boasting pine and citrus flavours and Thriller—a hazy IPA—is just that, a thriller, with a cherry on top.